 How does it compare to other secured credit cards?

 Citi® Secured Mastercard® is a no-frills card specifically designed for people wanting to establish — as opposed to rebuild — their credit.
-The Discover it® Secured and Secured Mastercard® from Capital One, on the other hand, are two other secured, no annual fee cards available to people with poor credit.
+The Discover it® Secured and Capital One Platinum Secured Credit Card, on the other hand, are two other secured, no annual fee cards available to people with poor credit.
 Discover it® Secured offers cash back rewards but is accepted by fewer merchants worldwide.
-Secured Mastercard® from Capital One lets eligible cardholders put down less than the initial credit limit, which is a great perk for cash-strapped cardholders.
+Capital One Platinum Secured Credit Card lets eligible cardholders put down less than the initial credit limit, which is a great perk for cash-strapped cardholders.

 |Card name||APR||Annual Fee||Intro Bonus||Credit Needed||Key features|